alankrantas/raspberrypi-pico-micropython-cookbook/README.md

 freq(270000000)
 ```

 Remember to reset the frequency back to 125000000.
+(Note: firmware v1.18 seems fixed this problem.)

 ## NeoPIxel (WS2812) PIO Driver